 Oracle, six months after Hurd became its co-president in 2010, said it would stop developing software for Intel Corp.
-(INTC)’s Itanium chip, a component of high-end Hewlett-Packard servers.
+(INTC:US)’s Itanium chip, a component of high-end Hewlett-Packard servers.
 Hewlett-Packard, in a trial that started today in state court in San Jose, California, accuses Oracle of violating a portion of Hurd’s agreement describing a “reaffirmation of the Oracle-HP partnership.”

 Hewlett-Packard, the world’s largest personal-computer maker, seeks a court order requiring Oracle to continue developing software for its servers and about $500 million in damages, according to a person familiar with the matter.

 Without such an order, Hewlett-Packard estimates it should be awarded more than $4 billion in damages, based on an extrapolation to 2020 that accounts for projected losses, said the person, who didn’t want to be identified because the court document containing the damages request is confidential.